Coordinated compute for classical infrastructure at production scale.

 Proof-of-concept with real data

 We run a clearly scoped POC against your own datasets, not synthetic ones.
-You get concrete numbers, logs, and dashboards: before/after performance, cost, and operational impact.
+You get measurements, logs, and rollout considerations tied to the environment under review.

 Step 3